purisc-group/purisc/README.md

 ##Simulation
 PURISC is written in SystemVerilog, Verilog, and VHDL.
 A program that supports muli-language simulation must be used to simulate it.
+Components have their own testbenches, but to test the entire project, use the testbench in the project root directory.